Bsc Zoology degree, Koala bear in trees.BSc Zoology degree, Koala bear in trees.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

 Average scheduled contact hours for each module range between approximately 6 and 12 hours per week, depending upon the Level of study, the complexity of the material being taught and requirements for laboratory practicals or field trips.
 This course is delivered through a mixture of in-person and online learning, although in-person learning will make up the majority of the delivery.
-Students are expected to actively take part in lectures, workshops, seminars, support sessions and practical sessions.
+You are expected to actively take part in lectures, workshops, seminars, support sessions and practical sessions.

 Independent learning also forms an important part of this course.
-Students should expect to spend an average of 30 – 34 hours per week on independent study, which might include following asynchronous learning material on the University’s Virtual Learning Environment (VLE), tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+You should expect to spend an average of 30 – 34 hours per week on independent study, which might include following asynchronous learning material on the University’s Virtual Learning Environment (VLE), tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.